Simone Biles Becomes 1st Woman to Win 5 US All-Around Gymnastics Championships

 Simone Biles Becomes 1st Woman to Win 5 US All-Around Gymnastics ChampionshipsAugust 20, 2018

-Simone Biles has added another milestone to her historic gymnastics career with a gold medal at the 2018 United States Gymnastics Championships.
+Simone Biles has added another milestone to her historic gymnastics career with a gold medal at the 2018 United States Gymnastics Championships on Sunday.

 Per The United States Olympic Team, Biles is the first woman ever with five U.S. Gymnastics all-around titles: